mmorys/bedrock-server-manager/docs/HTTP_API.md

 This endpoint is exempt from CSRF protection but requires authentication.

-*Note: To restore all components (world and standard configuration files) from their latest backups, use the `restore_type: "all"` option in the payload.
-This will find the latest backup for the world and each standard config file (`server.properties`, `allowlist.json`, `permissions.json`) and restore them individually.*

 #### Authentication

 Required (JWT via `Authorization: Bearer <token>` header, or active Web UI session).